remykarem/mixed-naive-bayes/README.md

 ### More examples

-See the `examples/` folder for more example notebooks or jump in to a notebook hosted at MyBinder [here](https://mybinder.org/v2/gh/remykarem/mixed-naive-bayes/master?filepath=%2Fexamples%2Fdataset_digits.ipynb).
+See the `examples/` folder for more example notebooks or jump into a notebook hosted at MyBinder [here](https://mybinder.org/v2/gh/remykarem/mixed-naive-bayes/master?filepath=%2Fexamples%2Fdataset_digits.ipynb).

 ## Requirements